ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 For more details about the export process, visit the [Ultralytics documentation page on exporting](../modes/export.md).

+### Exporting TensorRT with INT8 Quantization

+Exporting Ultralytics YOLO models using TensorRT with `INT8` precision executes post-training quantization (PTQ).
+TensorRT uses calibration for PTQ, which measures the distribution of activations within each activation tensor as the YOLO model processes inference on representative input data, and then uses that distribution to estimate scale values for each tensor.
+Each activation tensor that is a candidate for quantization has an associated scale that is deduced by a calibration process.

+When processing implicitly quantized networks TensorRT uses `INT8` opportunistically to optimize layer execution time.
+If a layer runs faster in `INT8` and has assigned quantization scales on its data inputs and outputs, then a kernel with `INT8` precision is assigned to that layer, otherwise TensorRT selects a precision of either `FP32` or `FP16` for the kernel based on whichever results in faster execution time for that layer.

+!!! tip

+    It is **critical** to ensure that the same device that will use the TensorRT model weights for deployment is used for exporting with `INT8` precision, as the calibration results can vary across devices.

+#### Configuring INT8 Export

+The arguments provided when using [export](../modes/export.md) for an Ultralytics YOLO model will **greatly** influence the performance of the exported model.
+They will also need to be selected based on the device resources available, however the default arguments _should_ work for most [Ampere (or newer) Nvidia discrete GPUs](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/).

+  - `workspace` : Controls the size (in GiB) of the device memory allocation while converting the model weights.

+    - Aim to use the <u>minimum</u> `workspace` value required as this prevents testing algorithms that require more `workspace` from being considered by the TensorRT builder.
+Setting a higher value for `workspace` may take **considerably longer** to calibrate and export.

+    - Default is `workspace=4` (GiB), this value may need to be increased if calibration crashes (exits without warning).

+    - TensorRT will report `UNSUPPORTED_STATE` during export if the value for `workspace` is larger than the memory available to the device, which means the value for `workspace` should be lowered.

+    - If `workspace` is set to max value and calibration fails/crashes, consider reducing the values for `imgsz` and `batch` to reduce memory requirements.

+    - <u><b>Remember</b> calibration for `INT8` is specific to each device</u>, borrowing a "high-end" GPU for calibration, might result in poor performance when inference is run on another device.

+  - `trt_quant_algo` : Specifies the algorithm to use for `INT8` quantization.
+The default is value is `trt_quant_algo="ENTROPY_CALIBRATION_2"` and you can read more details about the options available [in the TensorRT Developer Guide](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#enable_int8_c).

+    ??? info "Available Algorithms for TensorRT INT8 Calibration"

+        - `LEGACY_CALIBRATION`

+        - `ENTROPY_CALIBRATION`

+        - `ENTROPY_CALIBRATION_2`

+        - `MINMAX_CALIBRATION`

+  - `batch` : The maximum batch-size that will be used for inference.
+During inference smaller batches can be used but will not accept batches any larger than what is specified.

+    !!! note

+        During calibration, twice the `batch` size provided will be used.
+Using small batches can lead to inaccurate scaling during calibration.
+This is because the process adjusts based on the data it sees.
+Small batches might not capture the full range of values, leading to issues with the final calibration, so the `batch` size is doubled automatically.
+If no batch size is specified `batch=1`, `batch` will instead be set to `batch=4` and calibration will be run at `4 × 2` to reduce calibration scaling errors.

+Experimentation by Nvidia led them to recommend using at least 500 calibration images that are representative of the data for your model, with `INT8` quantization calibration.
+This is a guideline and not a _hard_ requirement, and <u>**you will need to experiment with what is required to perform well for your dataset**.</u> Since the calibration data is required for `INT8` calibration with TensorRT, make certain to use the `data` argument when `int8=True` for TensorRT and use `data="my_dataset.yaml"`, which will use the images from [validation](../modes/val.md) to calibrate with.
+When no value is passed for `data` with export to TensorRT with `INT8` quantization, the default will be to use `coco128.yaml` instead of throwing an error.

+!!! example

+    ```{ .py .annotate }
+    from ultralytics import YOLO

+    model = YOLO("yolov8n.pt")
+    model.export(
+        format="engine",
+        dynamic=True, #(1)!
+        batch=8, #(2)!
+        workspace=4, #(3)!
+        int8=True,
+        data="coco.yaml", #(4)!
+    )

+    model = YOLO("yolov8n.engine", task="detect") # load the model

+    ```

+    1. Exports with dynamic axes, this will be enabled by default when exporting with `int8=True` even when not explicitly set.
+See [export arguments](../modes/export.md#arguments) for additional information.
+    2. Sets max batch size of 8 for exported model, with calibrate with `2 × 8` to avoid scaling errors during calibration
+    3. Allocates 4 GiB of memory instead of allocating the entire device for conversion process.
+    4. Uses [COCO dataset](../datasets/detect/coco.md) for calibration, specifically the images used for [validation](../modes/val.md) (5,000 total).

+???+ warning "Calibration Cache"

+    TensorRT will generate a calibration `.cache` which can be re-used to speed up export of future model weights using the same data, but this may result in poor calibration when the data is vastly different or if the `batch` value is changed drastically.
+In these circumstances, the existing `.cache` should be renamed and moved to a different directory or deleted entirely.

+#### Advantages of using YOLO with TensorRT INT8

+- **Reduced model size:** Quantization from `FP32` to `INT8` can reduce the model size by 4x (on disk or in memory), leading to faster download times. lower storage requirements, and reduced memory footprint when deploying a model.

+- **Lower power consumption:** Reduced precision operations (INT8) can consume less power compared to FP32 calculations, especially on battery-powered devices.

+- **Improved inference speeds:** TensorRT optimizes the model for the target hardware, potentially leading to faster inference speeds on GPUs, embedded devices, and accelerators.

+??? note "Note on Inference Speeds"

+    The first few inference calls with a model exported to TensorRT INT8 can be expected to have longer than usual preprocessing, inference, and/or postprocessing times.
+This may also occur when changing `imgsz` during inference, especially when `imgsz` is not the same as what was specified during export (export `imgsz` is set as TensorRT "optimal" profile).

+#### Advantages of using YOLO with TensorRT INT8

+- **Decreases in evaluation metrics:** Using a lower precision will mean that `mAP`, `Precision`, `Recall` or any [other metric used to evaluate model performance](../guides/yolo-performance-metrics.md) is likely to be somewhat worse.

+- **Increased development times:** Finding the "optimal" settings for `INT8` calibration for dataset and device can take a significant amount of testing.

+- Calibration and performance gains could be highly hardware dependent and model weights are less transferrable.

 ## Deploying Exported YOLOv8 TensorRT Models

 Having successfully exported your Ultralytics YOLOv8 models to TensorRT format, you're now ready to deploy them.
 For in-depth instructions on deploying your TensorRT models in various settings, take a look at the following resources: